Allfeat/docs/docs/smart-contracts/deployment.md

 ## Prerequisites

-- Completion of a smart contract using Ink! or Solang as described in [Developing Smart Contracts on Allfeat](developing.md).
+- Completion of a smart contract using Solidity as described in [Developing Smart Contracts on Allfeat](developing.md).
 - A running local or remote Allfeat node accessible via HTTP or WebSocket.

 ## Deployment Tools

 ### Polkadot{.js} Apps